geomstats/geomstats/README.rst

 -  April 2020: remote online hackathon
 -  March - April 2021: hackathon, hybrid at Inria Sophia-Antipolis / remotely with contributors from around the world
 -  July 2021: hackathon at the Geometric Science of Information (GSI) conference, Paris, France
--  August 2021: International Coding Challenge at the International Conference on Learning Representations (ICLR), remotely
+-  August 2021: international Coding Challenge at the International Conference on Learning Representations (ICLR), remotely
--  December 2021: Fixit hackathon at the Sorbonne Center for Artificial Intelligence, Paris, France.
+-  December 2021: fixit hackathon at the Sorbonne Center for Artificial Intelligence, Paris, France.
+-  February 2022: hackathon, hybrid at Inria Sophia-Antipolis / remotely with contributors from around the world
+-  April 2022: in-person hackathon at the Villa Cynthia, Saint Raphael, France.
+-  August 2022: international Coding Challenge at the International Conference on Learning Representations (ICLR), remotely

 Acknowledgements
 ----------------